 "Bloom Fertilizers" are blended to encourage better blooms and include all the elements your plants need for healthy growth.
 They're are designed to replace regular fertilizers when new flower spikes appear.

 "Bloom Boosters", on the other hand, are supplements that contain only those elements that enhance flowering - and nothing else.
-They're designed to be added to an existing base fertilizer
+They're designed to be added to an existing base fertilizer.

-For example, Dyna-Gro Mag-Pro 2-15-4, an excellent bloom booster (2% nitrogen,15% phosphorus and 4% potash) but it only has two trace elements - magnesium and sulfur.
+For example, SuperThrive Mag-Pro 2-15-4, an excellent bloom booster (2% nitrogen,15% phosphorus and 4% potash) but it only has two trace elements - magnesium and sulfur.
 It's designed to be added to a complete fertilizer such as Dyna-Gro Grow 7-9-5 to encourage better blooms.

 Which is better - switching to a "complete" Bloom formula or simply adding a "bloom booster" to your basic grow formula?